TheArchSeal/Minesweeper/README.md

 * \<any> : Update timer and redraw

 Neat features:
-* The terminal will clean away the field after playing
+* The terminal will clear away the field after playing
-* You can not open a flagged cell
+* You can't open a flagged cell
 * The first cell will always be 0 if possible
 * Opening a 0 will also open its neighbors
-* Opening an open cell of the same number as it's number of neighboring flags will open its non-flagged neighbors
+* Opening an open cell of the same number as it's number of neighboring flags will open all its non-flagged neighbors
-* Add the folder 'build' to the PATH enviroment variable to call from anywhere using 'mine'
+* Add the folder 'build' to the PATH environment variable to call from anywhere using 'mine'